|This is Great Falls Public Schools: A slide presentation of facts and information about GFPS

 The Board recognizes its responsibility to protect the health, safety and welfare of all students within the District.
 The Board is committed to ensuring that plans and supporting resources are available to carry out this important responsibility.

-o By 2015, implement the Board-adopted District Safety Plan.
+o By 2016, enhance the Board-adopted District Safety Plan.